Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 Bad weather near Shibuya Skip Shibuya Sky and use indoor viewpoints, shopping complexes, cafes, or station malls.

 Extreme summer heat Cut the Harajuku-to-Shibuya walk and take the train one stop instead.
+Use convenience stores and department stores for air-conditioned breaks.

 Low energy by evening Make Shinjuku dinner your final stop and skip extra nightlife.
+This route is already a full day.

 More interest in food than fashion Swap Harajuku for Tsukiji or Ginza.
+Treat it as a swap, not an extra stop.

 Frequently Asked Questions